dmccuskey/DMC-Corona-Library/README.md

 * **Dynamic buffer**

-	All of the data coming into the socket is read into a local buffer.
+	Any data coming in is automatically put into a buffer.
 At any point you can find out how many bytes are available for reading.
 Plus, the module has a method `unreceive()`, which can be used to *put back* buffer data.

 * **Re-connectable**

-	`dmc_sockets` sockets have additional functionality to automatically re-build or re-connect closed or dropped connections.
+	`dmc_sockets` sockets have additional functionality to easily re-build or re-connect closed or dropped connections.
+This is unlike ordinary sockets which can't be re-used once they are closed !

 * **Socket-Check Throttling**